gmorse81/helm-repo-push/README.md

 1. This plugin is specifically built to push to a chartmuseum repo using curl.
 1. helm_repo_url is a secret in case it requires basic auth.
 1. This plugin expects your chart to be inside a directory at `repo_name`.
-1. By default, this plugin will update dependencies unless the environment variable UPDATE_DEPENDENCIES=false.
+1. By default, this plugin will update dependencies unless the environment variable PLUGIN_UPDATE_DEPENDENCIES="false".